-Cottonwood Field Office of the BLM Nez Perce - Clearwater NF Craig Mountain WMA/IDF & G Craig Mountain Area - IDL Wallowa-Whitman NF Maggie Creek Area - IDL Clearwater Area - IDL Ponderosa Area- IDL Nez Perce Tribe Clearwater-Potlatch Timber Protective Association Red River WMA/IDF & G
+Cottonwood Field Office of the BLM

+Nez Perce - Clearwater NF Craig Mountain Area - IDL Maggie Creek Area - IDL Clearwater Area - IDL Ponderosa Area- IDL Nez Perce Tribe Clearwater-Potlatch Timber Protective Association

 The following administrative agencies will be notified of the impending restrictions and provide maps of the restriction areas, reasoning for going into restrictions, present fire conditions, etc., prior to releasing the information to the public.
 Enough information will be provided to them to allow them the ability to accurately answer questions from their local constituents.
-Fire Department contacts will be initiated by the IDL Fire Wardens.
+Fire Department contacts will be initiated by the IDL Fire Wardens and/or County Emergency Service Coordinators.